Bills drown in Miami, throttled by Dolphins

 Buffalo loses a tough divisional matchup to the Dolphins, 30-13

 Miami Gardens, Fla.
-(WGR Sports Radio550) - For the first time since September 2022, the Buffalo Bills find themselves on the losing end of a matchup with their AFC East rival Miami Dolphins, and this time, it wasn't pretty.
+(WGR Sports Radio550) - For the first time since September 2022, the Buffalo Bills find themselves on the losing end of a matchup with their AFC East rival Miami Dolphins.
+This time, it wasn't pretty.

 The Bills appeared disjointed offensively from the start, and failed to produce much of anything until it was far too late in a 30-13 loss on Sunday at Hard Rock Stadium in South Florida.

-The Dolphins offense continued to march down the field when given possession but the Bills defense were able to hold them to just a field goal to go down 16 points with three minutes left in the first half.
+The Dolphins offense marched back down the field again, but the Bills defense were able to hold them to just a 46-yard field goal from Patterson to make it a 16-0 contest with three minutes left in the first half.

-The Bills offense again continued to struggle throughout the game and jogged off the field without scoring any points in the first half down 16-0.
+Buffalo, once again, continued to struggle offensively throughout the game, and ended up jogging off the field without scoring any points in the half.

 Photo credit Skyworks Equipment Rental

-Following the Bills first score of the game their defense came up big with an interception by Maxwell Hairston half way through the fourth quarter to give the team a chance to get back into the game.
+The Bills defense then came up with a big interception by rookie cornerback Maxwell Hairston halfway through the fourth quarter to give Buffalo a chance to get back to within a possession with a score.

 ----------